-Speaking of a pond, the image that immediately crosses our mind is a murky water body with low visibility.
-However, a natural pool has sparkling clear water right to the very bottom.
+Speaking of a pond, the image immediately crosses our mind is a murky water body with low visibility.
+However, a natural pool has sparkling clear water right to the bottom.
 Usually, these pools are more expensive than conventional ones.

 Saltwater pools are not structurally distinguishable from other traditional pool varieties, primarily because it’s not a design category.
-Simply put, it’s any swimming pool equipped with a saltwater chlorinator or generator that can be included during the construction process or later.
+Simply put, it’s any swimming pool equipped with a saltwater chlorinator or generator that can be included during construction or later.

-While some people prefer to use this mini pool for relaxation and entertainment, others soak in lukewarm or cold water on sweltering days.
+While some prefer to use this mini pool for relaxation and entertainment, others soak in lukewarm or cold water on sweltering days.
 Since they are not as expensive to build as a larger pool, you can add multiple features like jet sprays, lights, massaging jets, etc.

 The scenario is not too different for above-ground options; however, the cost involved is undoubtedly lower.
 On that note, we’d like to take your leave.